amberstar/State/Docs/Protocols.md

 to also inherit from `CustomStringConvertible` and `CustomDebugStringConvertible` you would enter `CustomStringConvertible, CustomStringConvertible` as the value for
 `State.Type` on the protocol entity.

-**note:** you can use these two methods in combonation if needed
+**Ntote:** you can use these two methods in combination if needed
 ##Conforming to protocol
 To specify a model item has conformance to a protocol, set the protocol as the parent entity of a model item.

-**Note:** You do not need to re-specify the protocols requirements in your conforming entity, they will be inherited and implemented automatically.
+**Note:** Only structs can conform at this time.
+You do not need to re-specify the protocols requirements in your conforming entity, they will be inherited and implemented automatically.

 ## Using protocols